Textiles Folio Online Short Course

 - To encourage experimentation, research and work at a fast pace

-- To enable students to discover and develop their individual style
+- To enable students to discover and develop their individual style and authenticity

 - To inspire students to develop confidence in their practice